 6. Gentle Learning Curve

-Since these tools are mostly based on common languages, the developers don’t have a hard time learning how to go about using them.
+Since these tools are primarily based on common languages, the developers don’t have a hard time learning how to use them.

 1. Inconsistency in UX

-One of the major drawbacks of these tools is achieving consistency in UX across all platforms is challenging since all platforms have their differences catering to which is difficult using these tools.
+One of the significant drawbacks of these tools is achieving consistency in UX across all platforms is challenging since all platforms have their differences catering to which is difficult using these tools.

 2. Sluggish Code

-Sometimes the code runs sluggishly due to a multitude of cross-compliance codes running simultaneously causing the final code to bloat.
+Sometimes the code runs sluggishly due to many cross-compliance codes running simultaneously, causing the final code to bloat.

 3. Limited Feature Support

-These tools often don’t support all the features of the targeted device which puts up some serious constraints for the developers.
-You could, however, choose your tool carefully to avoid such constraints.
+These tools often don’t support all the features of the targeted device, which puts up some serious constraints for the developers.
+You could, however, choose your tool carefully to avoid such limitations.
 Alternatively, you could spend some time working those features out on native devices if they’re necessary.

 Top Cross-Platform App Development Frameworks

-While it is difficult to find one cross-platform mobile app development software that reigns over the rest, we could certainly narrow your search down to our top 3 picks.
-Based on your requirements, you could go for any of the following:
+While finding one cross-platform mobile app development software that reigns over the rest is difficult, we could certainly narrow your search down to our top 3 picks.
+Based on your requirements, you could go for any of the following.

-Flutter is an open-source cross-platform tool that allows you to develop apps for Android and iOS for free.
-Made by Google, you can rest assured that it is one of the best tools out there.
+Flutter is an open-source, cross-platform tool that allows you to develop apps for Android and iOS for free.
+Made by Google, you can rest assured that it is one of the best tools.